Ares-Developers/Ares-docs/new/factoryplant.rst

   The effect of the respective :tag:`CostBonus` tag for this type is multiplied by this value to either increase, decrease, or nullify the effect.
-Fully supported values range from :value:`-1.0` to reverse the effect to :value:`1.0` to not affect the effect. :value:`0.0` nullifies the bonus.
+Fully supported values range from :value:`-1.0` to reverse the effect to :value:`1.0` to not apply the effect. :value:`0.0` nullifies the bonus.
   Defaults to :value:`1.0`.

   .. note:: Values beyond :value:`1.0` can potentially cause the cost to drop to